 A wise person once said, “Wherever you are, be there.”

 Have you ever found yourself collapsing into bed at the end of an exhausting day wondering, “What did I do all day?”
 Think about it for a second… How many ‘hats’ do you wear in a 24-hour period?
-For instance there’s the parent or grandparent hat, spouse hat, the hats of chauffeur, parishioner, volunteer, friend… just to name of few.
+For instance, there’s the parent or grandparent hat, spouse hat, the hats of chauffeur, parishioner, volunteer, friend… just to name of few.
 For some of you, the list may go on and on.
 Think I’m exaggerating?
 Perhaps your day goes more like this:

 Waking up from a peaceful sleep, you begin the day sipping a piping hot cup of coffee in bed while scanning the morning newspaper.
 Then you follow a tantalizing aroma to the kitchen where your significant other has prepared and serves a delicious but low-fat breakfast that you consume at your leisure.
-Next, you slip on your sharpest outfit, stroll to your luxury car and breathe in the smell of fresh interior.
-Noting your teenager left you with a full gas tank, you ease out of your driveway, cruise to work, and relax to your favorite music.
+Next, you slip on your sharpest outfit, stroll to your luxury car, and breathe in the smell of the fresh interior.
+Noting your teenager left you with a full gas tank, you ease out of your driveway, cruise to work and relax to your favorite music.

 Seated at your immaculate desk, you dive into your work.
 Then, after a productive morning, you take a well-deserved lunch ‘hour’ with a few favorite colleagues.
 Returning to work, the company president pats you on the back, gives you a knowing wink, and says something about the bonus coming up in your next paycheck.

 Once home, your family rushes to greet you, asking, “How was your day?”
 You pick up the newspaper, settle into your overstuffed chair, kick off your shoes, and channel surf to your favorite television station, while the family prepares your favorite dinner.
-After a mouth watering meal, you retreat to your spot in the den and enjoy three hours of television while the family cleans up the kitchen, straightens the house, completes homework, and puts laundry away.
+After a mouth-watering meal, you retreat to your spot in the den and enjoy three hours of television while the family cleans up the kitchen, straightens the house, completes homework, and puts laundry away.
 You complete your busy day with a leisurely hot bath, surrounded by scented candles while you sip a glass of wine in complete silence.
 Feeling refreshed and energized, you slip into the bedroom for an hour of passion and romance, then after a restful night’s sleep, you leap from bed and enthusiastically greet another day.

 Yeah, right… As for me, the average American*, reality looks more like this:

 I toss and turn throughout the night, struggling to organize tomorrow’s schedule.
-After fumbling with the snooze alarm twice (the average American spends 24 years sleeping), I shuffle to the bathroom mirror, bleary eyed and grateful that America does not see me like this.
+After fumbling with the snooze alarm twice (the average American spends 24 years sleeping), I shuffle to the bathroom mirror, bleary-eyed and grateful that America does not see me like this.
 I then stumble to the kitchen where I microwave the remains of yesterday’s coffee (the average American spends $35 on sleeping pills and $3,342 on coffee).
 Kids scramble around sticking papers in my face that need to be signed… what’s this note from the teacher thanking me for packaging candy this afternoon?
 The chaos continues as the family trips over one another in and out of the bathroom (the average American spends 7 years in the bathroom) and into the kitchen where they grab granola bars and cold cereal.
 Snippets of conversation go something like this:

 “Do I have any clean underwear?”